techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

-Throughout this tutorial, you'll be introduced to JavaScript reactive and asynchronous code, data streams and RxJS 6 used in Angular.
+Throughout this tutorial, you'll be introduced to JavaScript reactive and asynchronous code, data streams and RxJS 6 used in TypeScript and Angular.

-You'll learn that reactive programming in JavaScript is about coding with asynchronous data streams and that RxJS is the most popular JavaScript implementation that implements Observables and the observer pattern.
+You'll learn that reactive programming in JavaScript and TypeScript is about coding with asynchronous data streams and that RxJS is the most popular JavaScript implementation that implements Observables and the observer pattern.

+RxJS is included by default in Angular 2+ which is based on TypeScript instead of plain JavaScript.

 You'll learne about RxJS operators, the methods that are used to compose Observables and work on their data streams.

-Next, you'll learn that Angular 10/9 uses RxJS v6 for working with asynchronous operations and APIs (instead of callbacks and Promises) in many of its commonly used modules such as HttpClient, Router and Reactive Forms.
+Next, you'll learn that Angular 10/9 uses RxJS v6 for working with asynchronous operations and APIs (instead of TypeScript callbacks and Promises) in many of its commonly used modules such as HttpClient, Router and Reactive Forms.

 ## Reactive eXtensions for JavaScript with Angular 10

-We'll learn to use the RxJS 6 library with Angular 10/9.
+We'll learn to use the RxJS 6 library with Angular 10/9 and TypeScript.
 We'll learn about:

-- How to import the Observable class and the other operators.
+- How to import the Observable class and the other operators in TypeScript.
 - How to subscribe and unsubscribe from Observables.
-- How to import and call operators and chain them with the `pipe()` function.
+- How to import and call operators and chain them with the `pipe()` function in TypeScript.
 - We'll also see how to use the async pipe to subscribe to Observables from Angular 10 templates.
 - Finally we'll see how to use some popular pipeable operators such as `tap()`, `map()` and `filter()` and their new import paths in RxJS 6.

-> **Note**: This tutorial works with both Angular 10 and Angular 9.
+> **Note**: This tutorial works with both Angular 10 and the previous versions of Angular.

 This tutorial is divided in two parts.
 You can check out the second tutorial from this [link](https://www.techiediaries.com/observables-and-subjects-tutorial).